danielecattaneo/compiler-slides/README.md

-# LLVM-intro
+# compiler-slides
-Introduction to LLVM compiler framework

-## About
-This repository holds the source files for course material I used in a few talks introducing the LLVM compiler framework.
+Here you can find several slide decks about compilers that were made for the COT course at Politecnico di Milano.

-These slides are strongly based on material written by E. Speziale, M. Scandale, and S. Cherubin (https://github.com/skeru/LLVM-intro).
+Some of these slides are based on material written by E. Speziale, M. Scandale, and S. Cherubin (https://github.com/skeru/LLVM-intro).